wlsprime/skills-github-pages/index.md

 ---
-title: Welcome to the fun house
+Fun House: Welcome to the fun house
 ---
 ## This is the house of fun